This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 There are several interconnecting malls including Jubilee Place Mall and Churchill Place Mall.
 On your first visit, it can be a little easy to get lost as all the tunnels and walkways can look quite similar after a while.

-You’ll also find lots of regular high street chains like Waitrose, M&S and Boots, as well as one off chocolate shops and high end clothing companies – something to suit all tastes and budgets.
-And did we mention the only Krispy Kreme donut outlet in London that doesn’t have a huge queue…?
+You’ll also find lots of regular high street chains like Waitrose, M&S and Boots, as well as one off chocolate shops and high end clothing companies, plus one of our favourites – Crosstown Doughnuts.

 Although it may sound (or even smell) a little ‘fishy, this historic wholesale fish market is also open to the public, although the regular traders may not appreciate you getting in the way to walk with caution.
 It is the largest inland fish market in the country.